 The 15 +/- minutes before any rehearsal.
-Band lines up in semi-circle facing podium in total SILENCE waiting for directors instructions.
+Band lines up in semi-circle facing podium in total SILENCE waiting for directors' instructions.
 Not only is it very crowded but it's a very awkward time for a parent/adult to walk through.
 During Line-up adults should try to use school hallway side doors to access the band area.

-Athletic shorts (Black for musicians and Navy Blue for Color Guard), white t-shirt, sturdy but comfortable closed toe shoes like athletic shoes.
+Black athletic shorts, white t-shirt, sturdy but comfortable closed toe shoes like athletic shoes.

 The Black, Blue and White uniform worn to football games, marching competitions and parades.
 The band/school owns these.
 Each student will be measured during band camp and assigned a uniform number.
 It consists of Bibbers, Jacket and Shako. (these uniforms do not go home except under special circumstances).

 Please park in a parking spot in the main parking lot.
 Avoid the east lot if possible.
 Please do NOT park along the sidewalk in front of the school as this is where the equipment truck and the buses pull up.
-If you are parked here you will be asked to move prior to the band returning from any event so you might as well go ahead and find a spot in the lot.
+If you are parked here you will be asked to move prior to the band returning from any event, so you might as well go ahead and find a spot in the lot.

 The feathered stick that gets inserted into the top of the Shako right before the band performs.
 Chaperones and uniform committees usually help insert the plumes into the Shakos before and collect them after any performance.